muffin87/helm-tutorial/part-04/README.md

 ```

 With the `template` function, you can dynamically include complex blocks.
 It's
 like an include function.
-This function can be helpful, when you need a block
+This function can be helpful when you need a block
 multiple times.
 It also helps you clean up the yaml files and make them easier
 to read through.
 In our case we will call the template with the name
 `ghost.fullname`.
 Helm will try to lookup a block with that name in